Professor of Instrumental Conducting

 Senior Lecturer in Conducting

 Scott S. Hanna serves as Associate Director of Bands at The University of Texas at Austin, Music Director and Conductor of the Wind Symphony, and Director of the Longhorn Band.
-A member of the Butler School of Music faculty since 1999, he teaches courses in conducting and chamber music, and was from 2003 to 2008 Associate Director of the Butler School of Music.
+A member of the Butler School of Music faculty since 1999, he teaches courses in conducting, literature, and score study, and was from 2003 to 2008 Associate Director of the Butler School of Music.
 As Music Director of the UT Chamber Winds, Dr. Hanna has led performances of that ensemble at the 2002 and 2004 College Band Directors National Association Southwestern Division Conferences.
-Dr. Hanna is also the director of The University of Texas Longhorn Music Camps, serves as faculty sponsor for the Alpha Tau chapter of Kappa Kappa Psi, and serves as Editor of the College Band Directors National Association Report.
+Dr. Hanna is also the co-director of The University of Texas Longhorn Music Camps, faculty sponsor for the Alpha Tau chapter of Kappa Kappa Psi, Editor of the College Band Directors National Association Report, the host of From the Butler School on KMFA radio, and is President-Elect of the Big XII Band Directors Association.

 Prior to his appointment at The University of Texas, Dr. Hanna taught in the public schools of New Braunfels and Austin, Texas.
-Dr. Hanna is one of ten faculty, staff and administration members at The University of Texas to receive the 2003 Eyes of Texas Excellence Award for outstanding contributions to student life.
+Dr. Hanna has been recognized for his campus work with the Eyes of Texas Excellence Award for outstanding contributions to student life, and is a frequent speaker at campus and community functions.
 His professional memberships include the College Band Directors National Association, Texas Music Educators Association, Texas Bandmasters Association, Phi Beta Mu, Phi Kappa Phi, and Pi Kappa Lambda.